 Did you finally get that raise you worked so hard for?
-It’s easy to believe you can spend more, now that you’re earning more.
-An upgraded salary means an upgraded lifestyle, too, right?
-Enter lifestyle inflation.
-It is a common trap people fall into once their purchasing power increases.
+It’s easy to believe you can spend more now that you’re earning more.
+An upgraded salary means an upgraded lifestyle too, right?
+Enter lifestyle inflation or the tendency to spend more once you earn more.

 Spending more is not intrinsically bad.
 If you follow the rule of transitivity, then it’s perfectly logical.
-For example, investing in a bigger home will come with higher upkeep, but the lifestyle upgrade might be necessary to meet the needs of your growing family.
-In this case, lifestyle inflation benefits your family’s wellbeing and outweigh the additional costs.
+For example, investing in a bigger home will come with a costlier upkeep and the lifestyle upgrade might be necessary to meet the needs of your growing family.
+In this case, lifestyle inflation benefits your family’s wellbeing and outweighs the additional costs.

 However, you have to think long-term.
-If you’re planning for early retirement or have goals that will require a hefty investment, then you should avoid lifestyle inflation.
-Increasing your income while keeping your expenses at bay is an efficient way to accelerate your savings.
-Here are some tips on how to avoid overspending and be on your way to achieving financial wellbeing.
+If you’re planning for early retirement or have goals that require a hefty investment, then you should avoid lifestyle inflation.
+Increasing your income while keeping your expenses low is an efficient way to accelerate your savings and achieve financial wellbeing.
+Here are tips on maintaining a frugal lifestyle even when earning so much more than before.

-Getting a pay increase is an ideal time to reassess your financial goals and aims.
+Getting a pay increase is an ideal time to reassess your financial goals.
 If you don’t have a budget, this is the best time to create one.
 Avoid going on a shopping spree to celebrate.
 Instead, focus on your new spending strategy.
-You may increase spending in some aspects of your budget, like allotting more on healthy food (now that you can afford more than instant noodles).
-However, make sure that the additional change is gradual so that you can assess how much more you need to spend on those.
+You may increase spending in some areas like allotting more on healthy food.

 3. Reward yourself—sparingly.